patrickbucher/docs/agile/clean-agile.md

 ## Circle of Life

-Extreme Programming (XP), as described in Kent Beck's _Extreme Programming Explained", captures the essence of Agile.
+Extreme Programming (XP), as described in Kent Beck's _Extreme Programming Explained_, captures the essence of Agile.
 The practices of XP are organized in the _Circle of Life_, which consists of three rings.

 ![The Circle of Life](circle-of-life.png){width=90%}